 Install temporary roads/walkways and use grit when operations involve the movement of heavy machinery.
 This ensures a clean and safe site for workers whilst also minimising soil movement.
 To avoid flooding, remove any snow that is blocking entrances and place it downhill of the site.
 Ensure heaters and lights are available to keep workers safe and warm when temperatures grow low and the days grow darker.

 Snow and ice can seriously impact equipment performance.
 Ensure inspections of equipment such as truck tyres, hydraulic systems and forklifts are regular to decrease the risk of a serious issue and also ensure there is someone available to provide service in case of a failure.

 With winter comes the increased risk of a power outage.
 Back up data in a secure way.
 Check roofs for ice and snow and install insulation.
 Heating issues in the warehouse can impact performance of material handling equipment and workers.
 Check heating regularly to decrease this risk.
-Continue reading a guide on warehousing.

 Get Workers Ready for Winter